Track your baby's growth with our comprehensive milestone guide π―

 "Should I use a baby walker?"

-The AAP recommends AGAINST seated baby walkers due to injury risk.
-Push walkers are a safer alternative.
+The AAP advises against seated baby walkers due to injury risk.
+Push toys with supervision are a common alternative β confirm what's appropriate for your child's age with your pediatrician.

 When to Talk to Your Pediatrician